symbiotic-data/symbiotic-data.github.io/data/README.md

 ##### Binary

-Encoded as a UTF-8 String (though there are only ASCII characters allowed)
+Encoded as a UTF-8 `String32` (though there are only ASCII characters allowed) - other implementations of `URI8` etc may exist in a future version.

 ```haskell
 encodeByteString :: URI -> ByteString